greatcoltini/MiningExpeditionProject/README.md

 ## Presentation

 Created proper DocStrings as per recommended documentation standards for Java projects.
 From these docstrings, generated HTML JavaDoc files using the IntelliJ IDE.

+## Libraries

+Utilized the JavaFX Library to render the graphics elements on the screen.